 Like routine dividend-paying stocks, REITs are a good investment for stock market investors that want regular income.
 Compared to the aforementioned kinds of property investing, REITs manage traders’ entrance to nonresidential investments, like malls or office buildings, which are usually not possible for individual investors to buy straight.

-More significant, REITs are highly liquid since they’re exchange-traded.
+More significantly, REITs are highly liquid since they’re exchange-traded.
 To put it differently, you will not require a realtor and a name transfer that will assist you to cash out your investment.
 In training, REITs are a far more formalized version of a property investment group.

 Eventually, when considering REITs, investors must differentiate between equity REITs that have buildings, and mortgage REITs offering to finance for property and innovative mortgage-backed securities (MBS).
 Both provide exposure to property, but the essence of the vulnerability differs.
 An equity REIT is much more conventional, since it signifies ownership in real estate, whereas the mortgage REITs center on the earnings from mortgage finance of property.